epicgzs1112/VTR/README.md

 ## Training
-For training, you first pretrain the reconstruction model, pix2vox++ and LRGT (the pretarin model are as follow).
+For training, you first pretrain the reconstruction model, pix2vox++ and LRGT (the pretrained models are as follow).
 Then you can simply use the following command: `sh train_ours.sh`

 ## Testing
 We provide the testing script, which you can run as following: `sh test_on_voxel.sh`